-A great example of climate adaptation from Alphen
+A great example from Alphen climate adaptation

-Flooding in Alphen: a joint solution
+Flooding in Alphen: A Collaborative Solution

 What was your idea?